ivangfr/spring-cloud-stream-event-routing-cloudevents/README.md

 - ### Build Docker Images

   - In a terminal, make sure you are inside the `spring-cloud-stream-event-routing-cloudevents` root folder;
-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
     - JVM
       ```
       ./build-docker-images.sh